 - preheat your oven to 300 degrees F. and bake your macarons for 10-15 minutes or until lightly browned.
 When you touch the top of the macaron it should not wiggle around on the “feet”.

-- Cream the butter in the bowl of a stand mixer or using a hand mixer.
+- To make the cookie dough frosting, cream the butter in the bowl of a stand mixer or using a hand mixer.
 Add in the powdered sugar slowly with the mixer on a low speed and mix until completely combined.
 Add in flour and brown sugar and mix until combined.
 Add vanilla and cream and mix until light and fluffy about 2-3 minutes.
 Finally add in the mini chocolate chips.

 - Place the frosting in a piping bag with no tip.
 Place a generous amount on half of the macaron shells.

 - Sandwich them with the remaining macaron shells.
-Add mini chocolate chips to the outside of the buttercream if you wish.
+Add mini chocolate chips to the outside of the buttercream or dust with cocoa powder if you wish.

 Amount Per Serving: Calories: 118Total Fat: 6gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 26mgSodium: 90mgCarbohydrates: 15gFiber: 0gSugar: 13gProtein: 2g